estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL/MySQL.md

   COMMENT 'User account for Flow MySQL data capture';
 GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'flow_capture';
 GRANT SELECT ON *.* TO 'flow_capture';
-GRANT INSERT, UPDATE, DELETE ON flow.watermarks TO 'flow_capture';
 ```

 4. Note the instance's host under Server name, and the port under Connection Strings (usually `3306`).